-The bursary shall be administered by the School of Arts and Social Sciences in the Faculty of Arts, Education and Social Sciences, on behalf of the Selection Committee.
+The bursary shall be administered by Scholarships Office of the University, on behalf of the Selection Committee.

-The funds of the bursary shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the bursary.
+The funds of the bursary shall be held in an account in the name of the University and shall be administered by scholarship office.

 Where there is a fund maintaining the award, the annual value of the award shall be approximately equal to the annual income from the fund.